Skip to Content

 Deployment

-When you run dockflow deploy, Dockflow builds your Docker images, transfers them to your server, deploys the stack via Docker Swarm, and verifies that services are healthy.
-If health checks fail, it rolls back automatically.
+When you run dockflow deploy, Dockflow builds your images, transfers them to your server, deploys the stack, and verifies that services are healthy.
+The process adapts automatically based on your orchestrator setting (Swarm or k3s).

 Triggering a Deployment